 Exam time can be stressful, and even when you’re on top of your studying, things can still go wrong if you don’t have everything you need.

-Avoid any last-minute stress on the morning of the exam or in the exam hall by taking a look at this checklist and preparing the night before.
+Avoid any last-minute stress on the morning of the exam or in the exam hall by preparing everything you need the night before.
+Our checklist will help you to prepare.

 Always have a copy of your timetable to hand so you know exactly what’s next, where you need to be, and when you need to be there.